engineeringwithjames/engineeringwithjames/README.md

 - 🚀 I'm currently working on Happly a smart habit tracker
 - 🎥 I make content on YouTube and Instagram
-- 🌱 I'm currently trying to advance my knowledge on React, React Native & TypeScript
+- 🌱 I'm currently trying to advance my knowledge on Software Engineering
 - 📫 Have anything to ask? <a href="https://github.com/engineeringwithjames/engineeringwithjames/issues">Ask Here</a>

 <!--